Toxikuu/rid/README.md

 The script should be run with sudo, ie `sudo bash install.sh`.

-If you do not have sudo, or you're trying to install rid from a script, set $TARGET_USER equal to the user who you want to own $RIDHOME and $RIDMETA.
+If you do not have sudo, or you're trying to install rid from a script, set $TU equal to the user who you want to own $RIDHOME and $RIDMETA.

 Additional environment variables accepted by the script include:
 - $RIDHOME